 See also the Spatial Intelligence and Learning Center (SILC) which is funded by the National Science Foundation from 2006-2018 and currently located at Northwestern University.

-- The RISC lab welcomes Elisabeth Boyce-Jacino (graduated from Vassar College) and Rebecca Adler (graduated from Northwestern University) as new lab managers!
+- The RISC lab welcomes Elisabeth Boyce-Jacino (graduate of Vassar College) and Rebecca Adler (graduate of Northwestern University) as new lab managers!